mattbierner/blog.mattbierner.com/_posts/2015-01-19-stupid-template-tricks-snake.md

         pos::x < world::size && pos::y < world::size>;
 ```

-`is_empty` checks if a position is the game world is unoccupied.
+`is_empty` checks if a position in the game world is unoccupied.
 Because of [weird short circuiting with templates][short-circuit], we must use `logical_and` to avoid attempting to query out of bounds grid cells. `logical_and` ensures that its second argument will only be evaluated if `is_in_bounds` is true.

 ```cpp
 template <typename cell, typename pos, typename world>